abdulwahab04/OpenAIChromeExtension/README.md

 ### Usage Scenario:

+You can clone this repository and type "npm install" & "npm run build" in your terminal to build the extension.
+Then you can go to Chrome extensions and upload the build file to have the extension on your computer.
+Note that you will need your OpenAI API key to work with ChatGPT-3.5.

 A user browsing LinkedIn job listings can click on the extension icon when they find a job they wish to apply for.
-The extension reads the job description, generates a cover letter using GPT-3, and presents it in a popup window.
+The extension reads the job description, generates a cover letter using GPT-3.5, and presents it in a popup window.
 The user can then customize this letter or save it for future reference.
+Make sure to upload and save your resume initially for a more tailored cover letter.